-It depends on your insurance plan.
-Call Vision Therapy Center at Clarity Optometry to get more clarity on your insurance provider’s terms and conditions.
+- A: It depends on your insurance plan.
+Call Neuro-Optometry Center at Clarity Optometry to get more clarity on your insurance provider’s terms and conditions.
 Our knowledgeable staff is experienced in working with insurance providers, and will be happy to answer any questions you may have regarding your benefits.

 Neuro Optometric Rehabilitation in Hamilton, Ontario.
 Visit Neuro-Optometry Center at Clarity Optometry for a consultation today.